 Interestingly, the Sigma D25 is also an open source 3D printer, with the printer’s firmware, process, software and other files available on the BCN3D GitHub.
 It works seamlessly with Cura 3D slicer, and is easy to set up and use from the get-go.
 It’s a great, reliable and effective dual extruder 3D printer overall.
 With 50-micron resolution, it’s a high quality and high resolution 3D printer for accurate rapid prototyping.

 5. Ultimaker S3 — Very accurate dual extruder 3D printer

 - Ultimaker S3 price: $3,850 — Available on Dynamism Store here / Available on Matterhackers here

 - Build volume: 230 x 190 x 200 mm

-Ultimaker are another desktop 3D printing giant who create fused deposition modeling printers that have won many awards.
+Ultimaker are another desktop 3D printing giant that create fused deposition modeling printers that have won many awards.
 Featuring a dual extruder and up to an incredible 20-micron accuracy, the Ultimaker S3 is a fantastic option for small businesses, makers, and prosumers alike.

-For accurate multi material 3D prints, there is none better than the Ultimaker S3.
+For accurate multi-material 3D prints, there is none better than the Ultimaker S3.
 It’s heavily used to create accurate architectural models as prototypes for building developments, to create accurate industrial and engineering prototypes, and in many other industries.
 It won dozens of awards on release, and is still one of the best dual extruder 3D printers around.

 With a print volume of 230 x 190 x 200 mm, the Ultimaker S3 is capable of meeting most printing needs.
 It also has a built-in camera so you can remotely monitor prints in progress.